ratoruss0/ratoruss0/README.md

 ##

-｡𖦹°‧ Hello! 👋 My name is Eduarda and I am a Systems Analysis and Development student at Unic, scheduled to graduate in 2028.
+｡𖦹°‧ Hello! 👋 My name is Eduarda and I am a Systems Analysis and Development student at UNIC, scheduled to graduate in 2028.
 I am in my first semester of the course and hope to develop a good understanding of a wide variety of programming languages.

 ‧₊⊹ I am always studying and evolving—I even take online courses and love learning new languages.
 Right now, I am improving my English.